Overview for Global Literatures and Cultures Minor

 The plan code for Global Literatures and Cultures Minor is GLITCUL-MN.

-Curriculum for Global Literatures and Cultures Minor
+Curriculum for 2023-2024 for Global Literatures and Cultures Minor

 This course will examine how suppression of information has been orchestrated throughout history in different contexts.
 The process of suppressing information –of people in power attempting to hide images, sounds and words– must itself be viewed in perspective.
 We must recognize acts of censorship in relation to their social settings, political movements, religious beliefs, cultural expressions and/or personal identities.
 The texts that we will study were all considered dangerous enough to be banned by governments.
 They are dangerous because they represent sexuality, race, politics, and religion in ways that challenge the current political/cultural norms of their given culture.
 What, then, is so dangerous about a fictional representation?
 What is it that makes a certain work dangerous at a particular time and how does this danger manifest itself in stories, novels (print and graphic), and poetry?
 Studying these dangerous texts and watching some dangerous films we will ask: what features of political and cultural regimes do artists tend to single out for criticism?
 What is the range of expressive tools they use, including the contemporary context of digital media?
 What is it that makes intellectuals in general and imaginative writers in particular so potent a threat to established power?
 Do issues like these matter only in totalitarian regimes, or can we learn something about the book-banning pressures in our own society?
 How do social media technologies complicate discussions of censorship and creativity?
 Lecture 3 (Fall).